 During the meeting, you may want to ask questions.
 Zoom has a button you can click for “Chat,” which lets you type in a comment that the moderator can then ask the presenter.
 (The button may be in different places depending on your system, but will always look like the cartoon “word bubble.”)
 We will keep everyone but the host, moderator, and presenter on “mute” during the presentation.
-Chat is the only way you will be able to communicate.
-We know that this will limit discussion, but it’s the only way to manage a meeting with multiple attendees.
+Chat is the only way you will be able to communicate during the presentation.
+After the presentation, you can use the "raise hand" feature to ask questions directly, as time permits.

 Let’s bring the DVHS into the 21st century!
 Zoom along with us!